dracoDevs/go-ebay-plus/README.md

 The following api calls are currently implemented, with limited field support:

 -   AddFixedPriceItem
 -   VerifyAddFixedPriceItem
 -   ReviseFixedPriceItem
 -   GetItem

+Implemented in go-ebay-plus

+-   EndItem

 If you'd like to help out, either completing these api calls, or adding new ones would be great!